 CARL: Music-wise, we were into things like early Roxy Music, Kilburn and the High Roads, Alex Harvey, The Kinks… ska was just a part of it.
-I bought a bass for four quid from one of the Hampstead crowd and played covers in the early days, before we did any original material.
-Mike put stickers along the neck indicating where the notes were.
+I bought an old bass for four quid from one of the Hampstead crowd and played covers in the early days, before we did any original material.
+Mike was really helpful – he put stickers along the neck indicating where the notes were.
+So he’d say ‘C’ and I’d just try and head for the right sticker.
+It was learning by numbers really.